 7. Clean Mirrors (2 minutes)

 Nothing shows a rushed cleaning job like fingerprints on a mirror.
 Grab your glass cleaner and some paper towels and wipe those mirrors down.
-A clean mirror goes a long way in making your home look and feel fresh.
+A clean mirror goes a long way in making your home look spotless.

 8. Quick Vacuum (5 minutes)